 Knowing about fascia could also help give you the impetus to make sure you stretch your body every day.

 Fascia is a thin casting of connective tissue that surrounds every organ, blood vessel and bone in your body.

-It provides the internal structure to keep your muscles, nerve fibres, and organs in place.
+It provides the internal structure to keep your muscles, nerve fibers, and organs in place.
 It’s made up of multiple layers, going from superficial to deep.

-Fascia is essentially made up of collagen fibres.
+Fascia is essentially made up of collagen fibers.
 It’s fibrous, soft connective tissue which is part of a body wide tensional, force transmission system.

 It is designed to stretch as you move.
 In between the layers of connective tissue that make up your fascia, there is also a liquid called hyaluronan.

 The fluid helps the many layers of fascia glide over each other as you move.